Sairyss/domain-driven-hexagon/README.md

 To execute a command you can use a `Command Bus` instead of importing a service directly.
 This will decouple a command Invoker from a Receiver so you can send your commands from anywhere without creating coupling.

-Avoid command handlers executing other commands, creating a chain of commands.
-Use events for that purpose.
+Avoid command handlers executing other commands in this fashion: Command -> Command.
+Instead use events for that purpose and execute next commands in a chain in a Event handler: Command -> Event -> Command.

 Example files: